tayyabwaqar/webcam-image-object-detector/README.md

 ## Overview

-The **AI-Powered Object Detection App** is a web application built with Streamlit and YOLOv8, designed for real-time object detection in images and video streams.
+The **AI-Powered Object Detection App** is a web application built with Streamlit and YOLO, designed for real-time object detection in images and video streams.
 This app leverages AI technology to identify and label various objects in both uploaded images and live webcam feeds.

 ## Live Demo